-The College has a Behavioral Intervention Team which seeks to monitor behavior of students experiencing psychological de-compensation due to stresses in their academic environment or exhibiting disoriented behavior and respond where referral and/or transport to a hospital for reasons of psychological or emotional distress or disorientation is warranted.
+The College has a Behavioral Intervention Team which seeks to monitor behavior of students experiencing distress in their academic environment or exhibiting disoriented behavior and respond where referral and/ or transport for emergency intervention is warranted.
 Generally, the BIT will assess the nature and pattern of behavior, the level of severity of disruption, a pattern of disruptive occurrences, the imminence of an occurrence of harm, the likelihood of an occurrence of harm, the duration of the risk of harm, and the extent of disruption to College activities.
 All team deliberations and information related to a student are private to the extent permitted by law.
 Consultation may occur with officials of the College with a legitimate educational interest or other appropriate parties.
 The objective of the BIT is to engage the students in managing and ultimately alleviating their distress.